Learning Unseen Emotions from Gestures via Semantically-Conditioned Zero-Shot Perception with Adversarial Autoencoders

 In the generalized zero-shot learning (GZSL) paradigm, a network learns to recognize all classes, seen and unseen, while being trained with data annotations available only for seen classes.
 The model learns to generalize on the unseen classes by leveraging information from other modalities, such as language semantics, to create class embeddings corresponding to each label.
-Recent approaches to the zero-shot problem have used generative models~\cite{mishra2018generative,chen2018zero,long2017zero} to synthesize features for the unseen classes, which are then used for the classification task.
+Recent approaches to the zero-shot problem have used generative models~\cite{mishra2018generative} to synthesize features for the unseen classes, which are then used for the classification task.
 GANs and VAEs have been the most prominent methods to synthesize these features; however, Shi et al.~\cite{shi2019variational} have shown that the representation of multi-modal distributions by VAEs can result in sub-optimally learned representations.
 While GANs can create higher quality features than VAEs, the latent distribution spaces they learn can be susceptible to mode collapse\cite{goodfellow2014generative}.

 On the other hand, adversarial autoencoders (AAEs) create more closely aligned latent distributions than VAEs or GANs~\cite{makhzani2015adversarial}.
 Therefore, we build on the network by Makhazani et al.~\cite{makhzani2015adversarial} to develop our network architecture.